 But the Democrats weren’t going to risk any of this.
 One fraudulent election wasn’t enough.
 The Secret Nine ordered Alfred Waddell’s Committee of Twenty-Five to issue a ‘White Declaration of Independence’ which would strip blacks of voting rights.
 The day after the election Waddell addressed a group of five hundred whites at the courthouse in Wilmington.
 He read the ‘White Declaration of Independence’ and declared that the black residents of Wilmington would be given 12 hours to comply with its confusing, belligerent, and lawless demands.
 The Committee of Twenty-Five summoned a group of 32 prominent black citizens, and handed them the declaration and insisted they respond immediately.
-The group quickly sent a response.
+The group quickly sent a response as demanded.
 No matter.
 The next morning Waddell claimed he had received no response, gathered five hundred whites at the armory with rifles, unveiled the Gatling gun, and set to work.
-First they burned down the black newspaper building (The publishers had slipped out of the city the night before).
+First they burned down the black newspaper building (The publishers on a tip had slipped out of the city the night before).
 Then they terrorized black neighborhoods, burning homes and businesses, and assaulting and murdering people.
 At least 60 black citizens were killed, perhaps as many as 300.
 Hundreds more fled the city to hide in the swamps.

 Meanwhile Waddell marched to city hall where at gunpoint he forced the mayor, board of aldermen, and police chief to resign.
-That afternoon a new city government with Waddell as mayor declared themselves the rulers of Wilmington.
-The next morning with a list provided by the Secret Nine, Waddell and his mob army rounded up the few black leaders who had not already dead or fled and marched them to the train where they were escorted out of the state by armed guards.
+That afternoon a new city government with Waddell as mayor declared themselves the rulers of the city.
+The next morning with a list provided by the Secret Nine, Waddell and his mob army rounded up the few black leaders who not already dead or fled, and marched them to the train where they were escorted out of the state by armed guards.
 Then he rounded up whites who had led or publicly supported the Fusionists and paraded them around the city for public abuse and humiliation.